apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Practicing-spec-driven-API-development.md

 try app.run()
 ```

-At this point, you have two sets of endpoints, your existing 3 ones, and 0 generated once (because your OpenAPI document is still empty).
+At this point, you have two sets of endpoints, your existing 3 ones, and 0 generated ones (because your OpenAPI document is still empty).

 Now you can commit and push the changes, and none of your existing code should be affected.

-But you've already taken the first spec towards spec-driven development.
+You've taken the first step towards spec-driven development.

 #### Move over the first operation

-Let's migrate the first route, `GET /foo`, and leave the other two alone for now.
+Migrate the first route, `GET /foo`, and leave the other two alone for now.

-First, you add the definition for the route to the OpenAPI document, so it looks something like:
+First, add the definition for the route to the OpenAPI document, so it looks something like:

 ```yaml
 openapi: 3.1.0